biopython/biopython.github.io/wiki/User_Davidw/cookbook.md

 The basic approach is do use [ SeqIO.parse()](SeqIO "wikilink") to read the contents of a fasta file into a list, then pick out subsets to write.
-Perhaps the trickiest looking line is this one:
+Perhaps the trickiest looking line is the one that sets each new files name:

 ``` python
 out_name = ("_%s-%s." % (split_min+1, split_max+1)).join(in_name.split("."))
 ```

-which can be broken down
+which can be broken down thus:

 ``` python
 >>> insert = "_%s-%s." % (1, 1000)